JAG Corps Attorney (27)

 - Provide legal advice to Soldiers, officers and their families

-- Offer legal reviews, ethics opinions and advice to commanders
+- Offer legal reviews, ethics opinions, and advice to commanders and their staff

-- Earned a J.D. or LL.B. from an American Bar Association accredited law school
+- Have earned a J.D. from an ABA-accredited law school

 - Admitted to the bar for the federal/highest court of any state in the United States or the District of Columbia (note: 3L students may also apply)

-- Able to serve 20 years of active commissioned service before reaching the age of 62 (under the age of 42 for most)
+- Be able to serve 20 years of active commissioned service before reaching the age of 62 (under the age of 42 at the time of entry onto active duty)

-Job training for a JAG Corps attorney requires completing the Judge Advocate Officer Basic Course, which involves three phases:
+Training requires completing the Judge Advocate Officer Basic Course, which involves two phases:

-- Direct Commissioned Officer Course: The final phase is a rigorous six-week course in leadership and tactics at Fort Benning, Ga.
-It’s designed to challenge the new Army officers mentally and physically in the classroom/field.
+- Direct Commissioned Officer Course: The first phase is a rigorous six-week course in leadership and tactics at Fort Benning, Ga.
+DCC is designed to challenge new Army officers mentally and physically in the classroom and field.

 - Self-discipline, confidence and intelligence